 There are several ways to go about mixing CBD and coffee.
 You could head over to a café that offers CBD coffee and try it out for yourself if you’re curious.
 However, this isn’t the best way to combine CBD and coffee in the long term.
 This is because most CBD coffees aren’t made with specific accurate dosages in mind.
 If you ask your local barista how many grams of CBD go in each cup of coffee, there’s a good chance they wouldn’t know.
 Some coffee shops serve up to 200mg of CBD in their coffees, which is far more than most people would need in a day.
 That’s not how you’d want to take a wellness supplement.

 More importantly, there are several considerations when it comes to CBD.
 Does it come from a reputable company?
 Does the brand use organically-grown hemp?
-Do they lab-test their products for safety and potency?
+Do they lab-test their products for quality and potency?
 With the vast amounts of misinformation in the CBD industry, it’s important to know what CBD oil is being used in your coffee, or you could be doing more harm than good to your body.
 This leaves you with two options for getting your CBD coffee combo:

 Buying pre-made CBD coffee